 The JCC will be collaboratively consulted on the development and implementation of training programs.
 This consultation process will include (where appropriate) opportunities for employees and their representatives to put forward views, comments and suggestions, including training as tabled by the combined unions during the negotiations of this agreement.
 This consultation will commence within the first six months of the agreement.

 Schedule 1: Wage Schedule

-Table A: Employees will receive the wages specified from 19 April 2021, with future increases to be as per clause 3.2.1 of this Agreement.
+Table A: Employees will receive the wages specified adjusted annually in accordance with clause 3.2.1 of this Agreement.